ladroop/xvideos-playlist-link-and-download/README.md

 copy master playlist to the clipbord ( normally to be used in a video player ).

-copy the separate resolutions to the clipbord ( to be used in a m3u8 downloader ).
+copy the separate resolutions playlists to the clipbord ( to be used in a m3u8 downloader ).

 it's a userscript so you need a userscript manager , i made it with tampermonkey and firefox